microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Advanced Editor

-Now that we're ready to begin ingesting data, we need to combine new data which is being added to a (**Web page**) file location.
+For this labs section, we need to combine new data which is being added to a (**Web page**) file location.
 The total number of files that will be added to this location is unknown but will continue to grow over time, to which we'll need to account for with a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
 Fortunately for us, the files maintain a consistent column naming, data type and naming structure (**FactInternetSales_#.csv**) to make collecting and combining new data easier.

 ---